 Posterior tibial tendon insufficiency is divided into stages by most foot and ankle specialists:

-Initial treatment consists of supporting the medial longitudinal arch (running the length of the foot) to relieve strain on the medial soft tissues.
-The most effective way to relieve pain on the tendon is to use a boot or brace, and once tenderness and pain has resolved, an orthotic device.
-A boot, brace, or orthotic has not been shown to correct or even prevent the progression of deformity.
-Orthotics can alleviate symptoms and may slow the progression of deformity, particularly if mild.
-The deformity may progress despite orthotics.
+The first treatment is to support the medial longitudinal arch (the arch that spans the underside of your foot).
+This relieve strain on the soft tissues of the medial (inside) portion of your foot.
+The most effective way provide to support to relieve pain on the tendon is to use a walking boot or brace.
+Once the tenderness and pain goes away, an orthotic device may alleviate symptoms and may slow the progression of deformity, particularly if it is mild.
+However, the deformity may progress despite the use of orthotics.
+A boot, brace, or orthotic has not been shown to correct or even prevent the progression of the foot deformity.

-The indications for surgery are persistent pain and/or significant deformity.
+Surgery is usually necessary if you experience persistent pain and/or have a significant deformity.
 Sometimes the foot just feels weak and the assessment of deformity is best done by a foot and ankle specialist.
 If surgery is appropriate, a combination of soft tissue and bony procedures may be considered to correct alignment and support the medial arch, taking strain off failing ligaments.

-In severe cases (stage III), the reconstruction may include fusion of the hind foot,, resulting in stiffness of the hind foot but the desired pain relief.
+In severe stage III cases, surgical reconstruction may include fusing bones of the hindfoot (rear portion of the foot).
+This results in stiffness of the hindfoot but achieves the desired pain relief.